On distributionally robust extreme value analysis

 \begin{example} \textnormal{The objective of this example is to demonstrate the applicability of Algorithm \ref{ALGO-ROB-VAR} in an instance where the traditional extrapolation techniques tend to not yield stable estimates.
-For this purpose, we use N = 2000 independent samples of the random variable $Y = X + 50 \mathbf{1}(X > 5)$ as input to Algorithm \ref{ALGO-NAIVE-XP}, with the aim of calculating the extreme quantile $F^{\leftarrow}(0.999).$ Here, $F$ denotes the distribution function of random variable $Y,$ and $X$ is a Pareto random variable with distribution $\max(1-x^{-1.1},0).$ The quantile estimates (and the corresponding 95\% confidence intervals) output by this traditional GEV estimation procedure, for various choices of block sizes, is displayed in blue in Figure \ref{FIG-NO-DA}(a).
-For a majority of block size choices, it can be observed that the 95\% confidence regions obtained from the calibrated GEV models are far below the true quantile drawn in black.
+For this purpose, we use N = 2000 independent samples of the random variable $Y = X + 50 \mathbf{1}(X > 5)$ as input to the maximum likelihood based GEV model estimation, with the aim of calculating the extreme quantile $F^{\leftarrow}(0.999).$ Here, $F$ denotes the distribution function of random variable $Y,$ and $X$ is a Pareto random variable with distribution $\max(1-x^{-1.1},0).$ The quantile estimates (and the corresponding 95\% confidence intervals) output by this traditional GEV estimation procedure, for various choices of block sizes, is displayed with the solid line in Figure \ref{FIG-NO-DA}.
+Even for modestly large block size choices, it can be observed that the 95\% confidence regions obtained from the calibrated GEV models are far below the true quantile drawn in the dashed line.